mozilla/experimenter/docs/adrs/0009-nimbus-web-sdk-architecture.md

 This is part of a body of work necessary to support the use of Nimbus within web applications.
 The current Nimbus SDK is written in such a way that it supports client-oriented experimentation — experiments are downloaded, evaluated, and stored on the client, and a feature store is exposed with the experiment branches applied.
-In order to support web experimentation, the Nimbus SDK will need to be updated to be stateless, to support a more statically defined set of helper methods, and to have additional support for Python.
+In previous decisions (not in this repository), we've already decided that in order to support web experimentation the Nimbus SDK will need to be updated to be stateless, to support a more statically defined set of helper methods, and to have additional support for Python.

 Ultimately, the problem we're trying to solve can be boiled down to one question — how can we update the Nimbus SDK to support web applications while continuing to support the existing clients?